mozman/ezdxf/docs/source/entities.rst

    (read/write) Get/Set transparency value as float.
 This attribute does not exist in DXF AC1009 (R12) entities, the attribute exists in DXF AC1015 entities but does not work (raises :class:`ValueError`), requires at least DXF Version AC1018 (AutoCAD R2004).
-Value range `0.0` to `1.0` where `0.0` means entity is opaque and `1.0` means entity is 100% transparent (invisible).
-This is the recommend method to get/set transparency values, when ever posssible do not use the DXF low level attribute :attr:`entity.dxf.transparency`
+Value range 0.0 to 1.0 where 0.0 means entity is opaque and 1.0 means entity is 100% transparent (invisible).
+This is the recommend method to get/set transparency values, when ever possible do not use the DXF low level attribute :attr:`entity.dxf.transparency`

 .. method:: GraphicEntity.get_dxf_attrib(key, default=ValueError)

-   Get DXF attribute `key`, returns `default` if key doesn't exist, or raise :class:`ValueError` if `default` is :class:`ValueError` and no DXF default value is defined::
+   Get DXF attribute *key*, returns *default* if key doesn't exist, or raise :class:`ValueError` if *default* is :class:`ValueError` and no DXF default value is defined::

         layer = entity.get_dxf_attrib("layer")